 NEW YORK, February 4, 2021—Montieth & Company has been selected to create and implement a rebranding and communications strategy for Vote Mama, a national organization that recruits, endorses, and coaches mothers with children under 18 who aspire to hold political office.
 The organization has embarked on a journey to reinvent its image to highlight its track record of success and that of its candidates.

 “Vote Mama PAC endorses, funds, and coaches Democratic moms running for office up and down the ballot and across the country.
 The Vote Mama Foundation is working to break the systemic hurdles that mothers face while running for office and that legislators face while fighting for family-friendly legislation, starting with making Campaign Funds for Childcare available in all 50 states.
 We needed a partner who can make sure that our brand embodies the important work that we’ve done and continue to do,” said Liuba Grechen Shirley, Vote Mama Founder.

-Vote Mama equips moms with the tools they need to win elections, become effective leaders and pass family-friendly legislation.
-Montieth & Company will advise Vote Mama on its rebranding and a communications strategy for all three organizational arms.
+Vote Mama equips moms with the tools they need to win elections, become effective leaders, and pass family-friendly legislation.
+Montieth & Company will advise Vote Mama on its rebranding marketing and a communications strategy for all three organizational arms.